A dull, annoying heel pain that’s getting worse. A sharp pain in your arch that has you hobbling to keep your stride. Do you have plantar fasciitis?

 How is plantar fasciitis treated?

-The good news is there are effective at-home treatments for plantar fasciitis.
+The good news is there are effective at-home treatments for plantar fasciitis and simple foot exercises to relieve pain.
 And treatment starts with rest.

 Since plantar fasciitis is caused by repetitive motion and pressure, you need to lighten the load for your feet to give your ligament time to heal.
 So, that can mean cutting back on or modifying activities that make your foot hurt.